Marshfield station

-Marshfield was a rapid transit station on the Chicago "L".
-Constructed by the Metropolitan West Side Elevated Railroad, it was the westernmost station of the Metropolitan's main line, which then branched into three branches: the northwestern Logan Square branch, the western Garfield Park branch, and the southwestern Douglas Park branch.
-The station was in service from 1895 to 1954, when it, alongside the main line and the Garfield Park branch, was demolished to make way for the Eisenhower Expressway and rapid-transit Congress Line in its median.
-In addition to its use on the "L", Marshfield was served by the Chicago Aurora and Elgin Railroad (CA&E), an interurban that used the Garfield Park branch and main line's tracks, between 1905 and 1953.
+Marshfield was a rapid transit station on the Chicago "L" in service between 1895 and 1954.
+Constructed by the Metropolitan West Side Elevated Railroad, it was the westernmost station of the Metropolitan's main line, which then diverged into three branches.
+Marshfield was also served by the Aurora Elgin and Chicago Railway (AE&C) and its descendant the Chicago Aurora and Elgin Railroad (CA&E), an interurban, between 1905 and 1953.

-The Metropolitan was one of four companies establishing the "L"; with interruptions and financial issues, it operated until 1911, when it handed operations to Chicago Elevated Railways (CER), and formally merged into the Chicago Rapid Transit Company (CRT) in 1924.
-The CRT continued operation of the "L" until it was taken over by the publicly-held Chicago Transit Authority (CTA) in 1947.
-The CA&E, on the other hand, was a descendant of the Aurora Elgin and Chicago Railway (AE&C), which had become bankrupt in the aftermath of World War I and split into the CA&E in 1921.
+The Metropolitan, one of four companies operating the "L", handed its lines over to the Chicago Elevated Railways (CER) trust in 1911.
+The companies forming the trust formally merged into the Chicago Rapid Transit Company (CRT) in 1924, which continued operation of the "L" until it was taken over by the publicly-held Chicago Transit Authority (CTA) in 1947.
+The CA&E had resulted from splitting of the AE&C in 1921.

-Substantial revisions to the lines that had been constructed by the Metropolitan had been planned since the 1930s.
-All told, they would replace the Logan Square branch with a subway to go directly downtown, and substitute a rapid transit right of way in the median of a Congress Superhighway (the eventual Eisenhower) for the main line and Garfield Park branch.
-The subway opened in 1951, removing Logan Square traffic from Marshfield.
-Construction then started on the Congress Line, which led to the Garfield Park trackage being replaced by temporary right of way and eliminating its service at Marshfield in 1953; at the same time, the CA&E also ended service on the affected route.
-This left Douglas Park trains as the sole users of the Marshfield station until April 1954, when they too used a temporary right of way to go downtown.
+In the 1950s, overhauls to the Metropolitan's lines, planned since the 1930s, replaced the Logan Square branch with a subway to go directly downtown and substitute a rapid transit right-of-way in the median of the Eisenhower for the main line and Garfield Park branch.
+Construction of these new lines was piecemeal, as was the end of service to Marshfield; Logan Square trains were diverted in 1951, as was Garfield Park and CA&E service in 1953.
+This left Douglas Park trains as the sole traffic at Marshfield until April 1954, when they too used a temporary right-of-way to go downtown.
 The Congress Line opened in 1958; the junction that Marshfield had served was maintained between the new line and the Douglas Park branch, but the station prior to this divergence was located on Racine Avenue, significantly to the east of Marshfield Avenue.
 An entrance to the Medical Center station on the new line was located on Paulina Street, a block west of Marshfield Avenue.